How to Politely Ask Someone to Wait in English

 • Just a while, please.

-Some similar expressions are also available in the English language that you can use to ask people to wait in informal situations.
+Some similar expressions are also available in English that you can use to ask people to wait in informal situations.

 • Just a sec